ptaconet/modisfast/README.md

-`opendapr` takes advantage of the OPeNDAP abilities to download strictly the data that is needed : no more 1° x 1° MODIS tiles when the region of interest is only 100 km x 100 km \!
+`opendapr` takes advantage of the OPeNDAP abilities to download strictly the data that is needed : no more 1° x 1° MODIS tiles when the region of interest is only 100 km x 100 km wide \!
 This results in a reduction of the physical size of the data that is imported, and hence of the downloading time.
 In addition, `opendapr` enables to parallelize the download.

 ## Installation